Who We Are

 610-756-6961 or firstname.lastname@example.org

-Tara helps ensure smooth operations of the bookstore, a large majority of which is providing top notich visitor services and greeting every person who enter the Visitor Center.
+Tara helps ensure smooth operations of the bookstore, a large majority of which is providing top notch visitor services and greeting every person who enters the Visitor Center.
 As an avid outdoor enthusiast with a personal interest in birds and native plants, Tara is great at answering questions and helping to orient first-timers.

 Tara and her husband live at the base of Hawk Mountain where they are envied by other staff for living 'off the grid' in their green home.